nixworks/public/news/2011/12/18/index.md

 ##### Philippines
 ### [The Philippines Red Cross estimates that the death toll from the floods caused by Tropical Storm Washi has risen to 521. ](/news/2011/12/18/the-philippines-red-cross-estimates-that-the-death-toll-from-the-floods-caused-by-tropical-storm-washi-has-risen-to-521.md)
-_Context: Tropical Storm Washi, Red Cross, Philippines_
+_Context: Tropical Storm Washi, Philippines, Red Cross_

 ##### Iran
 ### [Iran releases two Kuwaiti journalists accused of spying. ](/news/2011/12/18/iran-releases-two-kuwaiti-journalists-accused-of-spying.md)
-_Context: Iran, spying, Kuwait_
+_Context: spying, Kuwait, Iran_

 ##### Occupy Wall Street
 ### [More than 50 Occupy Wall Street protesters are arrested as they attempted to establish a new encampment. ](/news/2011/12/18/more-than-50-occupy-wall-street-protesters-are-arrested-as-they-attempted-to-establish-a-new-encampment.md)